 We’ll admit that we didn’t read the entire thing because, well, it’s a 319,000 word story about male Harry Potter and Twilight characters getting knocked up.
 But from what we skimmed before our eyes started to bleed we deduced that this epic tale is about Harry and Draco moving to Forks for some reason, where they promptly shack up with Edward and Jacob, respectively.
 There’s really no plot beyond that; it’s just hundreds of thousands of words of flirting, moping and making out.

 There are about 20 scenes of Harry Potter getting in and out of the shower, and everybody spends most of their time telling each other how nice they look without shirts on.
-It would actually be less gay if they just had sex.
-And when that finally happens, Draco ends up pregnant.
+Oh, Draco ends up pregnant.
 There’s even a long explanation as to how this is possible, although thankfully the details of how the child will be delivered are left out.
 But don’t worry; we’re sure some other fan fiction writer will cover that soon enough.

 “No,” Draco snapped.
 “No you don’t!
 My father can barely stand to look at me, Jacob’s on the other side of the country and I don’t even know what I feel for this- this baby growing inside of me!”